angy255/MangoBridge/README.md

 Language is the single biggest invisible barrier in the global workplace, and it costs companies far more than they realize.

 A 2025 report by DeepL found that **70% of U.S. enterprises with global operations face language barriers on a daily basis**.
 These are not minor inconveniences.
 They lead to measurably reduced productivity, reduced participation in meetings and decisions, and reduced creativity among teams.
 When people cannot express themselves fully, ideas die in translation.
-Immigrant workers and non-native speakers are disproportionately impacted: they are often the most knowledgeable voices in the room but the least heard.

 The affected audience is broad: multinational companies, remote-first teams, immigrant-led communities, healthcare workers serving ESL populations, and NGOs operating across borders.
-The current "solution" for many teams is a patchwork of copy-pasting into translation tools, relying on bilingual colleagues to bridge gaps, or accepting miscommunication as the cost of doing business globally.
+The current solution for many teams is a patchwork of copy-pasting into translation tools, relying on bilingual colleagues to bridge gaps, or accepting miscommunication as the cost of doing business globally.

 **Success looks like:** a team of 10 people across 4 countries being able to hold a group chat, run a meeting, and review notes with translation built into the workflow.
 The outcome is measured in time saved, participation from non-native speakers, and reduction in miscommunication-related errors.